GeoscienceAustralia/dea-knowledge-hub/docs/guides/setup/validation/daily-summary-reports.md

     :::

 * **Figure 5** &mdash; A comparison between all satellite and field-based results for FC, with previous data shown as black dots and current data shown as blue dots with uncertainties.
 The dashed line in each panel represents the line of equality between satellite and field results and is NOT the line of best fit.
+Statistics in the bottom-right corner of each panel are based on the (unshown) line of best fit through the data points.
+A $R^2$ correlation coefficient close to $1$ means a very high degree of correlation between field and satellite-derived
+FC parameters.
+A slope close to $1$ and intercept close to $0$ together indicate that overall, the field and satellite-derived FC parameters match up closely.

     :::{figure} /_files/validation/Daily_Summary_Report_Figure_5_FC-2026-01-17-HALL.png
     :alt: Figure 5 of the Daily Summary Report